-How we manage your homeowners or condominium association in Reston
+How we handle your homeowners or condominium association in Reston

-We require that the tenant abide by all community and association covenants.
-To help us in this endeavor, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the tenant abide by all community and association rules.
+To help us in this endeavor, we need the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
-Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in the old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
+Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to hand over your old passes before new passes can be issued.

 Landlord Reference

-- Before you rent out your investment in Reston
+- Before you lease out your investment in Reston

 - Collections and evictions